• Home

 Balancing Sense of Place with Operational Excellence

-Soh commented that certain design features sometimes require a degree of persuasion.
-When her team believes a specific element is necessary despite budget constraints, they push for it.
+Grace commented that certain design features sometimes require a degree of persuasion.
+When her team believes a specific element is necessary despite budget constraints, they push for it whilst explaining their rationale.
 However, healthy negotiations are possible only when a strong, trusting relationship exists between designers and their clients.

 Designing for Behaviour, Engagement, and Revenue

-Within JKH properties, the design of common areas, restaurants, and leisure spaces is approached with clear intent.
+With most of the developments that DGDI were involved in, the design of public areas, restaurants, and leisure spaces was approached with clear intent.
 Identifying the target market informs the development of each concept, ensuring that every outlet fills a gap in the market and aligns with the needs and preferences of the intended clientele.
-Storytelling, pricing, and a distinctive atmosphere come together to create experiences that encourage engagement, longer stays, and additional spending, applying to bars, spas, retail out lets, dining venues, and more.
+Storytelling, pricing, and a distinctive atmosphere come together to create experiences that encourage engagement, longer stays, and additional spending, applying to bars, spas, dining venues, and more.

 “Instagrammable moments” have become a standard feature rather than a trend, which she considers fundamental to any interior.
 Each space should offer at least one feature, she said, that naturally invites sharing.
 This not only enhances the guest experience but also supports marketing efforts, allowing design to extend its influence into how a property is perceived online and how travellers make decisions.